-Some of the most lucrative jobs out there are done virtually, so let’s take a look into some of them.
+Some of the most lucrative jobs out there are done virtually, so let’s take a look at some of them.

-Being familiar with freelancing sites such as Fiverr, PeoplePerHour, OnlineJobs.ph, would be helpful as most employers find independent contractors on these platforms.
+Being familiar with freelancing sites, such as Fiverr, PeoplePerHour, and OnlineJobs.ph, would be helpful as most employers find independent contractors on these platforms.

-The market isn’t as saturated as they say, aspiring freelancers just have to acquire the right kind of skills to give themselves an edge.
-From a job as simple as data entry, they still have to rise above the other applicants.
+The market isn’t as saturated as they say; aspiring freelancers just have to acquire the right kind of skills to give themselves an edge.
+Even for a job as simple as data entry, they still have to rise above the other applicants.

 The process of taking paperwork and digitizing it by inputting data into a word processor is called data entry.
 A non-voice and non-customer-facing job, data entry is one of the most prolific remote jobs out there.

 Starting with a simple skill of fast typing and attention to detail, almost everyone can hack it out with this job.
-Often seen as a back-office job, data entry is an important part of any department in any company.
+Considered a back-office job, data entry is an important part of any department in any company.

 One of the perks of being in the creative field is that projects run all year.
 There is no shortage of projects involving graphics, artistry, production, and content creation.
 From social media banners to landing pages and blogs, it seems like they can pick up terms they want to work on.

-The “we don’t have the same 24 hours” adage rings true for people who have to juggle tasks and responsibilities on a daily.
-This is why most people would rather have remote assistants to take care of non-core projects and tasks for them.
+The “we don’t have the same 24 hours” adage rings true for people who have to juggle tasks and responsibilities on a daily basis.
+This is why most people would rather have online assistants to take care of non-core projects and tasks for them.

 What is a remote assistant?

-A remote assistant—also known as a virtual assistant (“VA”) – is a professional that assists in the company’s various tasks.
-They perform their jobs in a virtual environment, and they often do work that often takes up your time, such as administrative and clerical tasks.
+A remote assistant—also known as a virtual assistant (VA)—is a professional that assists in the company’s various tasks.
+They perform their jobs in a virtual environment and often do work that takes up your time, such as administrative and clerical tasks.

-Being a VA usually spans across different practices—we have creative VAs, real estate assistance, data entry VAs, and more.
-That being said, being a virtual assistant is more than meets the eye.
+Being a VA usually spans across different practices—there are creative VAs, real estate VAs, data entry VAs, and more.

-The difference between remote executive assistants and personal assistants
+The difference between virtual executive assistants and personal assistants

-Just like their traditional counterparts, remote executive and personal assistants have their own differences.
+Just like their traditional counterparts, virtual executive assistants and personal assistants have their own differences.
 The word “assistant” rings “coffee runs, presentations, and meeting minutes” but the role is so much more than that.

-Remote executive assistants work with higher-ups and senior executives, so to say.
+Virtual executive assistants (EA) work with higher-ups and senior executives, so to speak.
 They often take on heavier workloads than those of personal assistants.
-Remote EAs usually liaise with clients and vendors too, scheduling meetings with them and their clients.
+Virtual EAs usually liaise with clients and vendors too, scheduling meetings with them and their clients.